Field trip: The Marine Mammal Center in Sausalito - 510 Families

 An old co-worker recently invited me to come up and tour the site of her client The Marine Mammal Center, and although the drive was a bit longer than what I associate with “Sausalito”, I thought I’d like to go back with my kids, especially if we figure out how to wrap it up with an outing to nearby Rodeo Beach.
 I was completely impressed with what was going on at this ocean-front veteranarian “hospital” and thrilled to learn that the public can visit.

-All along the coast of California, mammals who get caught up with debris in the ocean, who get sick, or who (sniff, sniff) get separated from their mamas get rescued by veteranarians and volunteers who bring them to the Marine Mammal Center for rehabilitation.
+All along the coast of California, mammals who get caught up with debris in the ocean, who get sick, or who (sniff, sniff) get separated from their mamas get rescued by veterinarians and volunteers who bring them to the Marine Mammal Center for rehabilitation.
 Animal-loving kids will love to see the baby seals and learn about what they eat and how we can take better care of our ocean-dwelling friends.

 Get the {510} Families weekend planner in your inbox.
 It's free!